briatte/srqm/setup/README.md

 Uninstalls course packages.
 Used for testing purposes.

+## `srqm_utils`

+Undocumented shortcut commands that slightly modify the behaviour of a few built-in Stata commands.

+* `find`: a quicker `lookfor` command.
+* `load`: a quicker `use` command.

 ## `stab`

-__Currently in the works.__ Produces summary statistics and correlation matrix tables in plain text format, for maximum compatibility with text and spreadsheet editors (the course recommendation is to use Google Documents).
+__Experimental.__ Produces summary statistics and correlation matrix tables in plain text format, for maximum compatibility with external editors like Google Documents.

 The basic syntax for `stab` is: